Lois Wheeler Snow: Relations with China

 In 2011, Snow began an essay with the statement, "China became part of my life when I met and married Edgar Snow."
 She first visited China in 1970 with her husband.
 The couple received a welcome fit for royalty, appearing publicly with Chairman Mao and meeting First Premier Zhou.
 That meeting was seen by some people as "a back-channel invitation to President Richard Nixon to visit."
 Mao and Zhou later sent a medical team to the Snows' home in Switzerland after Edgar Snow's health failed.
 Following his death, she frequently visited China and stayed friendly with the country's leaders.

 A turning point in the Snow-China relationship occurred after the 1989 Tiananmen Square protests.
 Snow told a reporter that the Communist Party's treatment of protesters "just woke me up."
 She said that she would never return to the country, and she attempted to leverage her late husband's status in China as she wrote to leaders about the effects of their policies on families.
 After Snow found out that money she had sent to families of victims of oppression had been confiscated, she broke her vow.
 In 2000 she went with her son to China, finding a reception much different from her earlier experience.
 Surveillance followed them, and a group of police officers prevented them from meeting with an activist whose son had been killed during the protests in Tiananmen.

 Blacklisting

 Allegations of Communist leanings after they were questioned by the FBI led to the Snows' being blacklisted and unable to obtain work in the United States.
 In 1959, they moved to Switzerland, settling in the Lake Geneva region.

 Personal life

-She married writer Edgar Snow in May 1949 in Sneeden's Landing, New York.
+She married writer Edgar Snow in May 1949 in Sneden's Landing, New York.